h3st4k3r/TenableSC-API-Scripts/README.md

 ### Features

-* Authenticates using environment variables set by the main controller
+* Authenticates using environment variables set by the main launcher
 * Uses `vulndetails` query with a 30-day filter (`firstSeen = 0:30`)
 * Handles pagination to extract all data
 * Converts nested JSON fields like `severity`, `repository`, and `plugin` into plain strings